kg8m/vim-fzf-tjump/README.md

 vim-fzf-tjump
 ==================================================

-A Vim plugin aiming to be an alternative to Vim's builtin `:tjump`.
+A Vim plugin aiming to be an alternative to Vim's built-in `:tjump`.

   * Filter tag candidates and select a one by fzf
   * Show selected tag candidate's code preview